About Joseph Halloum

 - Lattice Semiconductor on its $600 million acquisition of Silicon Image.

-- Yahoo! on several matters, including in connection with Alibaba’s $25 billion IPO and sale of a $16 billion ownership stake in Alibaba in a series of transactions; and agreements with Alibaba, Softbank Corp. and Alipay.com regarding the $4 billion restructuring of Alibaba’s Alipay business.
+- Yahoo! on several matters, including in connection with Alibaba’s $25 billion IPO and sale of a $16 billion ownership stake in Alibaba in a series of transactions; and agreements with Alibaba and Softbank on the $4 billion restructuring of Alibaba’s Alipay business.

 - Dell on its $2.4 billion acquisition of Quest Software.